Which is best for you?

 • Light and responsive hulls mean a livelier ride in chop and stronger seas.

-• Compact hulls are less forgiving for heavy cruising gear. (weight matters)
+• Trimaran hull designs offer less capacity for heavy cruising gear. (weight matters)

-If you’re weighing specific models (e.g., Dragonfly 28 vs Corsair 970) or want help estimating real delivery costs in 2026/27/28, I can put together a detailed cost comparison with quotes and tariff estimates.
-Just let me know.
+If you’re weighing specific models (e.g., Dragonfly 28 vs Corsair 970) or want help estimating real delivery costs in 2026/27/28, we can share a detailed cost comparison with quotes and tariff estimates.
+Just let us know.

-Richard Allen / Owner / Expert Multihull Sailor / All around good guy!
+Richard Allen / Founder / Expert Multihull Sailor / Ownership Coach!

 richard@180marine.com

-180 Marine has ongoing trimaran training and demo events throughout the year in Long Beach, Southern California.
+180 Marine has regular trimaran training and demo events throughout the year in Long Beach, California.